elevaunt/gatsby-starter-decap-cms/src/pages/funnels/10X-webinar-registration.md

           color: default
           font: secondary
           size: md
-          text: How To Completely Transform Your Life And Work Less While Doing It
+          text: How To Master Your Inner World To Master Your Outer World
         secondaryContent: true
         theme: colored
         mainMedia: